HE 1523−0901: Designation

-The designation "HE 1523-0901" indicates that the star is part of the Hamburg/ESO Survey catalog.
+The designation "HE 1523−0901" indicates that the star is part of the Hamburg/ESO Survey catalog.
 A list of astronomical catalogues can be used to find which catalog a star or other object is from based on its prefix.
 Most objects are listed in several catalogs and will often be known by several different designations.

-In the Tycho-2 Catalogue its spectral type is given as F8V, but its color index indicates a surface temperature much cooler than an F8 star should be.
-Because the spectral type of a star in the A to K star regime is judged by the relative strengths of the absorption lines of the metals relative to the hydrogen Balmer lines, the extreme metal deficiency results in weak metal lines and yields a spuriously early spectral type.
-If the spectral classification is performed including the metal deficiency, the result is a rather later type, CEMP-no.

 Observation

-HE 1523-0901 is approximately 0.8 solar masses.
+HE 1523−0901 is approximately 0.8 solar masses, but the star has expanded until it is some 27 times as large, and has a total luminosity of 730 times that of the Sun.
 It can be viewed particularly well from the southern hemisphere with the use of a small telescope.
 It can also be observed from central European latitudes.

+Spectroscopic companion

+HE 1523−0901 was found to be a spectroscopic binary by a 2015 study.
+The companion has a minimum mass about 11 times the mass of Jupiter, suggesting that it may be a brown dwarf or massive exoplanet.
+However, the discovery paper suggests that the companion's orbit may be nearly face-on, which would make the true mass much greater than the minimum mass, at about a quarter the mass of the Sun.
+Such an object would be a red dwarf star.
+The orbital inclination and thus true mass is not yet known with certainty.